• Are You Hinting and Hoping? | Episode 253

 That reality often shows up fast—like the moment you realize the person you just vowed forever to puts the toilet paper on the roll backward!
 No matter how big or small they may be, unmet expectations can cause conflict, disappointment, and frustrations to develop in your marriage and other relationships.

 Today, we have the honor of sharing a special episode with you.
-Earlier this year, Mark and I did a workshop on managing expectations in marriage for the FamilyLife Love Like You Mean It Cruise.
-It was so well-received and encouraging for the couples there that we wanted to share it with you!
+Earlier this year, Mark and I did a workshop on managing expectations in marriage for the FamilyLife Love Like You Mean It Cruise (which we highly recommend!).
+With their permission, we wanted to share it with you as well.

 While this message was created for married couples, the reality is that all of us need to manage our expectations better.
 After all, they can impact all areas of our lives—from our kids, to our extended family, and even our friendships.